 The freshest chicken kiev in town.
 Hands down.

-Make sure the chicken is cooked through by cutting in to the end without the butter filling.
+Make sure the chicken breasts are cooked by cutting into the ends without the butter filling.

 Cooking Times (Includes Preparation Time): 1 Hour